What Is Influencer Marketing - The Complete Guide of 2024

 As seen across the globe, India as well is swiftly keeping pace with the changing behavior, taste, and temperament of consumers in the market as we moved from crowded bazaars to thriving online marketplaces in a matter of a few years!

-Almost 55% of urban consumers in India have been direct consumers of different influencers as of 2022.
-Wondering which industry caters the bulk of this figure?
-As of 2022, personal care held the largest share in the total influencer campaigns at 25%, closely followed by fashion, jewelry, food & beverage, electronics, etc. A trend that holds globally as well.
+Are you wondering which industry accounts for the bulk of this figure?
+As of 2022, personal care held the largest share in the total influencer campaigns at 25%, closely followed by the food and beverage, fashion and jewellery, and mobile and electronics industries.
+This trend holds globally as well.

-In 2023, the influencer marketing trends in India are not stopping just at influencing, they are also helping them gain & gather information about brands and products to make future decisions.
-Even 73% consumers follow influencers to obtain information.
-Thus, it is safe to say India is at par with the upcoming global influencer marketing trends.
+In 2024, the influencer marketing trends in India are not stopping just at influencing, they are also helping them gain & gather information about brands and products to make future decisions.
+Even 73% of consumers follow influencers to obtain information.
+Thus, we can say India is at par with the upcoming global influencer marketing trends.

 Just like any other industry, the influencer marketing industry is constantly witnessing an abundance of trends that come and go.
 These trends are often driven by what viewers find captivating and consume in large quantities.
-As we look ahead to 2023, three trends are anticipated to shape the influencer marketing industry:
+As we look ahead to 2024, these trends are anticipated to shape the influencer marketing industry:

 1. Social Commerce & Influencer Collaboration will boom